raspberrypilearning/scratch3-backdrops-and-sprites-using-shapes/en/step_1.md

 ## Create backdrops and sprites using shapes

-You can create backdrops and sprites using just shapes in the paint editor.
+You can create backdrops and sprites in the paint editor, using just shapes.

 + Go to **Choose a Sprite** or **Choose a Backdrop** and select **Paint** to create a new sprite costume.